Union-find quantum decoding without union-find: Background

 The \emph{find} operation, given any single element, returns the root of the tree it belongs to.
 The roots of the trees are taken as the characteristic elements of the sets.
 Therefore, querying if any two elements belong to the same set is achieved by checking if the roots returned by the \emph{find} operation on each of them are equal.
 When performing a \emph{union} operation, the \emph{find} operation is first performed on each in order to find their respective roots, with one of those roots becoming the parent of the other.

-In this primitive form, the only required component is a table of parent pointers.
+In this primitive form, the only required component is a table of parent pointers, hereafter referred to as a \emph{root table}.
 The time taken to scale a tree in the \emph{find} operation in the average/worst case is proportional to the height of the tree.
 As it stands, the worst-case scenario of arbitrary tree structure sees the trees degenerate to linked lists, such that the average/worst-case complexity of the \emph{find} operation is $O(n)$.
 Performing $m$ merge operations would therefore have complexity $O(mn)$, giving the union--find decoder a complexity of $O(n^2)$.

 Two optimisations are commonly used to improve this complexity.
 Firstly, \emph{union-by-size} (UBS) records the size of each set, i.e.\ the number of elements in each tree.
 When merging two sets, instead of selecting which root becomes the merged root at random, the root of the larger tree is always selected, such that the smaller set is always merged into the larger set.
 This bounds the heights of trees to $O(\log n)$, so performing $m$ merge operations would have complexity $O(m\log n)$, giving the decoder a complexity of $O(n\log n)$.

 As a downside, UBS requires storing a size value for each element in addition to a parent pointer.
+In this setting, a root table stores the parent pointers in the disjoint set forest (with one index/pointer per vertex) and a size stores the set sizes for UBS (with one integer per vertex).
+This can be seen, for example, in the AFS architecture.

 Secondly, \emph{path compression} tracks all of the elements visited during a \emph{find} operation and, upon finding the root, sets the parents of all visited elements to the root.
 This flattens the height of each of these elements to 1 for subsequent operations.
 Nontrivial analysis shows that $m$ merge operations with both UBS and path compression has complexity $O(m\alpha(n))$, giving an amortised complexity per operation of $O(\alpha(n))$ and the decoder its stated complexity of $O(n\alpha(n))$. $\alpha(n)$ is the inverse Ackermann function, which is so slow-growing that the amortised complexity per operation is effectively constant-time and the decoder is overall effectively linear-time.